Cheryl, Chair

 “I understand the support and care that’s needed to get a patient through.”

-I was with my daughter Elissa from diagnosis to surgery to six monthly appointments at St. Mark’s with an added complication of her needle phobia!
+I was with my daughter Elissa from diagnosis to surgery and at every regular appointment at St. Mark’s and helped with an added complication of her needle phobia!

 “I am very grateful to the wonderful work they do at St Mark’s and the Polyposis Registry, who are always ready with advice.”